Canop/coolor/README.md

 Definition of ANSI, RGB and HSL color types and all the conversions between them.

 There are many other color conversion crates.
-This one may be useful when you're interested into
+This one is no-std and may be useful when you're interested into

 - variations of an ANSI color for your TUI application, for example fading, lightening, darkening, with compatibility with terminals that don't support RGB.
 - translations of color schemes